 - Don’t take it with you when you don’t need it.
 Going to bed?
 Leave your phone downstairs.
 Going for a walk with your family?
 Leave the phone at home, the gang is all here.
 People have gone along for a long time without their phones attached to their hip.
 Leaving it off your person will break that habit of checking it every time you are bored.

 What strategies have you found effective in managing your smartphone use?
 I’d love to hear your experiences.
 Leave a comment below or send me an email.

 Gentlemen’s agreement 🤝🏻:

 Let’s make a pact – a gentlemen’s agreement if you will.
 If you’ve found something useful in this post, do me the kindness of sharing it with a friend who you think would appreciate these insights.
 While I’ll never know if you actually do it or not, think of it as a token of gratitude for keeping this site ad-free and full of delightful wisdom.
 Deal?

-Drop your email in the box below to receive an update when I post my weekly blog.
-Typically musings on philosophy, fitness, or personal finance.
-You can also follow on Twitter for other shenanigans.
+Drop your email in the box above to receive an update when I post my weekly blog.
+Follow on Twitter for other shenanigans.